vim-ctrlspace/vim-ctrlspace/README.md

 It provides overall good results.
 However some color schemes show search results with the same colors as PMenu groups.
-If that's your case try to link CtrlSpaceSearch highlight group to IncSearch instead.
+If that's your case try to link CtrlSpaceSearch highlight group to IncSearch instead:

     hi link CtrlSpaceSearch IncSearch